RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 and copy the name into the clipboard, then paste into the config file.

-There should also be another source template, that is similar to the not-quite-right template, but that has the corrections that you want.
-Find its exact name, as above, and paste the name into the config file.
+There should also be another source template, that is similar to the not-quite-right template, but that has the changes/corrections that you want.
+Find its exact name, as above, and paste the name into the config file as the value for the key TEMPLATE_NEW.

-Your config file in NotePad should now have the new names.
+Your config file in NotePad should now have the new names:

 [SOURCE_TEMPLATES]
 TEMPLATE_OLD    = not-quite-right template name